CSB5/OPERA-MS/README.md

 If a pre-built program does not work on the user's machine, OPERA-MS will check if the program is present in the user's **PATH**.
 However, the version of the program may be different than the one packaged.
 Alternatively, to specify a different directory for the dependency, a link to the program may be placed in the **tools_opera_ms** folder.

-OPERA-MS and its dependencies required:
+OPERA-MS and its dependencies require:
 - C++ (gcc 4.8.3 and above)
 - Java (jre-1.7.0 and above)
 - Python (tested with 2.7.14 and 3.6)
 - R  (3.2.0 and above)
-- Perl, and use the following Perl modules (installed using [**cpanm**](https://metacpan.org/pod/distribution/App-cpanminus/bin/cpanm)):
+- Perl, and the following Perl modules (installed using [**cpanm**](https://metacpan.org/pod/distribution/App-cpanminus/bin/cpanm)):
     - [Switch](http://search.cpan.org/~chorny/Switch-2.17/Switch.pm)
     - [File::Which](https://metacpan.org/pod/File::Which)
     - [File::Spec::Functions](https://perldoc.perl.org/File/Spec/Functions.html)